Code of Conduct

 - Avoid activity that could be considered detrimental to the Corps and which could specifically result in personal injury to you, any volunteer or a member of the public.

-- Wear the uniform/vest provided to you on the day to identify you as a member of the Corps.
+- Wear the uniform and ID provided to you to identify you as a member of the Corps.

 Volunteer members of the Corps will not: